krjarnold/B-Project/README.md

   * Run: npm install
   * In another terminal window run: webpack -w (to keep webpack running)
   * Open another terminal window and run: bundle exec rails server
-  * View webpage locally on http://localhost:3000/#/
+  * Seed your database (see next step)

 #####To seed database from CSV file
   * Files are located in lib/seeds (were originally pulled raw from Github full-stack homework repository)
   * File name and path MUST match original for seed file to run
   * To run migrations run: rake db:migrate
   * To seed database run: rake db:seed
+  * View webpage locally on http://localhost:3000/#/

 #####To view the json sent up on api calls from Rails (No React front-end)